Sections relevant for concept art

 Soul Caliber

-Action/Beat 'em Up
+Genre: Action/Beat 'em Up

 Concept: Using a 3D dynamic, rotating view and glorifying violence, Soul Caliber puts the user in control of a character with the soul objective (hoho) of defeating the opponent in a quick match by depleting all of their hit-points.
 The user presses various button combinations and the character will slash, kick and perform throwing combos.
 The gameplay is designed to be very casual, games lasting only a few minutes.
 There are multiplayer options to compete with your friends.